pork apples and onions in a slightly sweet cider sauce served

 onions sauteing in skillet with butter for pork chops apples and onions

 Move your skillet back onto the burner, turn the heat down to medium and add the butter and onions.
-We are melting down the onions until they are tender and browned.
+Sauté the onions until they are slightly browned.
 It should take about 3 minutes.

 Add the apples and cider sauce